Togo Lawmakers Approve Contested Political Reform - UrduPoint

 Togo Lawmakers Approve Contested Political Reform

-Lome, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2024) Togo lawmakers on Friday gave final approval to a constitutional reform that switches to a parliamentary system that triggered criticism from opposition parties who say it allows President Faure Gnassingbe to keep a grip on power.
+Lome, (APP - UrduPoint / Pakistan Point News - 20th Apr, 2024) Togo lawmakers on Friday gave final approval to a constitutional reform switching to a parliamentary system that opposition parties say will allow President Faure Gnassingbe to extend his grip on power.

-The approval came days before April 29 legislative elections in Togo, where the opposition dismissed the reform as a "constitutional coup" for creating a new prime minister-style post they say will allow the Togolese leader to avoid term limits to stay in office.
+The approval came days before April 29 legislative elections in Togo, where the opposition has criticised the reform for creating a new prime minister-style post they say will allow the Togolese leader to avoid term limits to stay in office.

-Togo's parliament had already adopted the new constitution on March 25, but Gnassingbe asked lawmakers to vote again after the reform sparked political tensions.
+Togo's parliament had already adopted the new constitution on March 25, but Gnassingbe asked lawmakers to vote again after the reform sparked opposition criticism of a "constitutional coup".

 The second reading was passed with 87 lawmakers present all agreeing to the new system.

+"Togo has just turned a new page on its way towards a more inclusive and participatory democracy.
+This is a satisfaction and a source of pride for us," Koumealo Anate, a lawmaker from Gnassingbe's ruling UNIR party, told reporters after the vote.

-Opposition parties see the amendment as a way to extend the mandate of Gnassingbe, who has been in power since 2005 after succeeding his father who himself ruled the small West African state for nearly four decades.
+But opposition parties see the amendment as a way to extend the mandate of Gnassingbe, who has been in power since 2005 after succeeding his father, who himself ruled the small West African state for nearly four decades after a coup.

 The current constitution would only allow the Togolese leader to run for one last term in 2025.